Skip to content Skip to left sidebar Skip to footer

 • the right to object

-If a request is considered to be manifestly unfounded then the request could be refused or a charge may apply.
-Council will be informed of such requests.
+If a request is manifestly unfounded then the request could be refused, or a charge may apply.
+The council will be informed of such requests.

 1. Children